lewazo/boreale/README.md

 ### Traefik
 In order for Traefik to forward the authentication to Boréale, there are some configurations that needs to be done.

+In the following snippets, edit `127.0.0.1` for the IP of the host that runs Boréale.
+Match the port with the one defined in your `docker-compose.yml` or equivalent.

+We use `insecureSkipVerify = true` so Traefik can trust our self-signed certificate.
+More info on that [here](#tls).

+#### For Traefik version below 2.0
 In your `traefik.toml`, add the following lines under `[entryPoints.https.tls]`.
 ```
 [entryPoints.https.auth.forward]